jargonautical/Videos-from-waggle-like-activity/README.md

 NOTES:
-1. I saved the large contours in the detection in order to group eventually the clusters
+1. I saved the large contours for the detection in order to group eventually the clusters
-2. On the videos there are a small delay for easier viewing (up to 1 sec)
+2. On the videos there is a small delay for easier viewing (up to 1 sec)
 3. We have more than 60000 video frames from the raw video